Capturing winter's beauty

 Madeline Island School of the Arts in La Pointe, Wis.
 This island school, across from Bayfield, offers many weeklong photography classes in summer and fall.
-Instructors include John Gregor, Hank Erdmann, Douglas Beasley, Craig Blacklock, Hannah Stonehouse Hudson, Suzanne Rose and Brenda Tharp.
+Instructors include such photographers as John Gregor, Hank Erdmann, Douglas Beasley, Craig Blacklock, Hannah Stonehouse Hudson, Suzanne Rose and Brenda Tharp.

 For more about the island, see Madeline's magnetism.

 The Clearing, Ellison Bay, Wis.
-This folk school in Door County offers a weeklong photography workshop in spring and in fall, taught by Hank Erdmann.
+This folk school in Door County offers a weeklong photography workshop in spring and in fall.

 For more, see Classroom in the Clearing.